- What do international volunteers do?

 Palms provides volunteers with post-placement resources about three months prior to their return home.
 These resources are designed to help volunteers reflect on their experience while they are still working.
 It also gives them the opportunity to discuss this preparation with Palms, and have any questions answered.

 Once a volunteer returns home, Palms will provide an initial placement debrief and connect newly returned volunteers with other returned volunteers from the same area.
 A Re-Entry Workshop is scheduled each year, and returned volunteers are encouraged to participate.
 It provides an opportunity to hear the stories of other returned volunteers and to process their experience within a reflective framework.
-We often invite our returned volunteers to engage with the preparation of new volunteers, and to be involved in our wider network.
+We often invite our returned volunteers to engage with the preparation of new volunteers.
+Returned volunteers are also invited to be involved in our wider network.

 I’m not ready to volunteer right now.
 How else can I be involved?